HugoGranstrom/gravity-simulator/README.md

 - Make documentation
 - Add argparse
 - config planets in json and load them
+- Investigate if possible to get the present data for the bodies and create a config json from that

 ## Contribution
 Feel free to submit pull request for improvements or additions.
 It makes it easier if you open an Issue first so we can discuss a good implementation of your feature.